Deep Space Optical Communications (DSOC)

 Deep SpaceStatus

-The Optical Communication Telescope Laboratory (OCTL) at NASA’s Table Mountain Facility near Wrightwood, California, will use a powerful modulated laser to transmit low-rate data to the transceiver (while also serving as a beacon pointing reference) during Psyche’s journey.
-A sensitive superconducting nanowire photon-counting receiver, also developed by JPL, installed at Caltech’s Palomar Observatory in San Diego County, California, will receive high-rate data returned by the space transceiver.
+The Optical Communication Telescope Laboratory (OCTL) at JPL’s Table Mountain Facility near Wrightwood, California, used its powerful modulated laser to transmit low-rate data to the transceiver (while also serving as a beacon pointing reference) during Psyche’s journey.
+A sensitive superconducting nanowire photon-counting receiver, also developed by JPL, installed at Caltech’s Palomar Observatory in San Diego County, California, received the high-rate data returned by the space transceiver.

-A division of Caltech in Pasadena, California, JPL manages the project for the Technology Demonstration Missions program within NASA’s Space Technology Mission Directorate and the Space Communications and Navigation program within the agency’s Space Operations Mission Directorate.
+A division of Caltech in Pasadena, California, JPL managed the project for the Technology Demonstration Missions program within the agency’s Space Technology Mission Directorate and the Space Communications and Navigation program within NASA’s Space Operations Mission Directorate.